 Making matters worse, semis involve a lot of moving parts.
 Many serious accidents are the result of blown tires.
 Another weak spot is the trailer hitch that connects the trailer to the cab.
 When there's a defective hitch, or the trucker fails to properly attach the trailer, the trailer could wind up rolling down a hill, crossing lanes, or flipping over, taking out a lot of other vehicles in the process.

 Semi-trucks are complicated machines that need regular tune-ups.
+If regular maintenance on semis and their trailers is not conducted, they may become dangerous on roadways.
 While a runaway trailer could be a freak occurrence, normally these accidents happen because of a defective part or human error.

 One additional danger in Colorado is the steep inclines.
 If a truck goes too fast, or the truck is overloaded, the trailer can come loose.
 In the same way, when a driver is speeding or makes a sudden sharp turn, the whole rig can jackknife.
 Also, Colorado experiences severe weather in the winter months.
 Ice, snow, rain, and even extreme winds can cause a trucker to lose control.
 Truckers and trucking companies should not attempt to travel in unsafe weather.

 When a trailer comes loose and causes a wreck, it can be difficult to determine who or what was at fault.
 Unfortunately, insurance companies don't have an incentive to fully investigate the circumstances, leaving victims in the lurch.
 Any or all of the following parties could be liable, depending on the actual cause of the accident: